Here are a few of the things that I Wish I Knew When I Started Freelancing back in 2008 in the back of the global financial crisis

-After some time it was not a question of the money I was making but fascinated about the fact that I can make more money if I work more which was not the case when I was doing a job.
+After some time, it was not a question of money I was making.
+I was fascinated that I can make more money if I work more, which was not the case in a job.

-Michael Gerber in his book The E-Myth Revisited revealed the concept of working on the business as opposed to in the business and this is a very important concept for individual freelancers, and I wish I knew it when I started freelancing.
+Michael Gerber, in his book The E-Myth Revisited, revealed the concept of working on the business as opposed to in the business.
+It is a critical concept for individual freelancers, and I wish I knew it when I started freelancing.

 Working for clients and the deliverables is working in the business.
-Whereas interacting with new clients as well as working to get more business is working on the business.
+Whereas interacting with new clients as well as working on getting more business is working on the business.

-You need to find the right balance of working on the business and working in the business.
-As Michael Gerber points out, when you are getting started, you should be working more in the business and as you move along, you should start working on the business.
+It would be best to find the right balance of working on the business and working in the business.
+As Michael Gerber points out, when you are getting started, you should be working more in the business.
+However, as you move along, you should start working on the business.

-My site’s traffic went down due to a change in Google’s algorithm reducing my income considerably which left me with no choice but to work more hours to compensate for the money I need to pay for the office space I purchased.
+My site’s traffic went down due to a change in Google’s algorithm, reducing my income considerably, which left me with no choice but to work more hours to compensate for the money I need to pay for the office space I purchased.

-Ideally, I would have liked to accumulate money in an account and not focus too much on it.
-Investing that money is also good but then investing based on future earnings can make things ugly if you expect the future earnings to be as good as your best months.
+Investing money is good, but investing based on future earnings can make things ugly if you expect the future earnings to be as good as your best months.

 Freelancers should learn to manage money well and keep debt levels as low as possible.

 You can have a varied income each month.
 There will be a minimum income level and a maximum income level.
-To manage it efficiently you should not be investing assuming you can make close to maximum level each month for an elongated period of time.
+To manage it efficiently, you should not be investing, assuming you can make it close to the maximum level each month for an extended period.

-When I was doing a job, my take-home salary was close to Rs 50,000.
-I needed half of that amount to sustain my family and this is what I started as a ballpark amount for my hourly rates.
-It was lower than the lowest hourly rate that is allowed on various freelancing sites and so I started with $5.
+When I was doing a job, my take-home salary was close to ₹50,000.
+I needed half of that amount to sustain my family, which I started as a ballpark amount for my hourly rates.
+It was lower than the lowest hourly rate that is allowed on various freelancing sites, and so I started with $5.

-Soon I had too much work coming my way and so I increased by $5 every few months but was skeptical because it was 2009-2010 when market conditions were not good.
-I always took a little longer to increase my hourly rates and I still take a long time before I increase my hourly rates.
+Soon I had too much work coming my way.
+So I increased by $5 every few months but was skeptical because it was 2009-2010 when market conditions weren’t right.
+I always took a little longer to increase my hourly rates, and I still take a long time to raise my hourly rates.

-There is definitely a formula about how much you should be charging your clients that I have now that I wished I had when I started.
+There is a formula about how much you should be charging your clients that I have now.
+However, I wish I knew it when I started freelancing.
 I still hesitate to increase my hourly rates for my existing clients.

 5. What technology should I work on

-I had 3 years of development experience in C++, MFC, and C#.
-However, I wasn’t sure what technology will work better when it comes to freelance.
+I had three years of development experience in C++, MFC, and C#.
+However, I wasn’t sure what technology would work better when it comes to freelance.

-My sites are and were in PHP and vBulletin which took me towards PHP and vBulletin.
+My sites are and were in PHP and vBulletin, which took me towards PHP and vBulletin.
 The approach was I was making up things as they came.

 I never wanted to be a web developer or an SEO consultant.
-I have a very keen interest in learning new things which make me what I am today.
-From C++ to PHP to vBulletin to Xenforo and WordPress to SEO and Marketing.
+I am interested in learning new things, which make me what I am today, from C++ to PHP to vBulletin to Xenforo and WordPress to SEO and Marketing.

 The most important aspect is to be able to change to things that are working in the freelancing world and not remain stuck to one technology or service.

-You can start with whatever you are experienced and best at but try to move to things that work as well.
+You can start with whatever you are experienced and best.
+However, try to move to things that work, as well.
 If you are a designer, don’t just remain a designer.
 Move to better-paying technologies as you move along in your freelancing career.